VA Loan Occupancy Requirements

 VA Loan Residency Requirements

-Before applying for a VA loan, it’s a good idea to familiarize yourself with VA loan residency requirements.
+Before applying for a VA loan, it’s a good idea to familiarize yourself with VA home loan occupancy requirements.
 Currently, the VA requires that any qualifying veteran who applies for a VA loan must intend to occupy the property they are purchasing themselves.
 This means veterans who intend to purchase a property that is not their primary residence cannot do so with a VA loan.

 What is the minimum VA loan occupancy time?